rehierl/node-tree-outliner/3-basic-design/2-0-sectioning-nodes.md

 nodes.
 The data defined by the descendants of a type-2 sectioning node must only be used to initialize the declared section (i.e. set section properties).

+Consequently, any inner node which is by its own definition an active node, must be treated as an inactive node.
+That is, if such a type-2 sectioning node had active nodes as its descendants, then those nodes must loose the "active" definitions that are associated with them.

 Note that an algorithm, that had to start with a type-2 sectioning node, will not visit the section's actual content nodes.
 In addition to that, a type-2 sectioning node is defined to only contain passive nodes.
 Because of that,